Inov-8 F-Lite 195

-- The Inov-8 F-Lite 195 is a lightweight shoe, designed to meet the demands of people who lead an active lifestyle.
-The upper is made of a breathable mesh material with synthetic overlays at the toe box for added protection.
+- The F-Lite 195 is a lightweight CrossFit trainer from Inov-8, designed to meet the demands of people who lead an active lifestyle.
+Its upper is made of a breathable mesh material with synthetic overlays at the toe box for added protection.
 The midfoot features the Met-Cradle, a structure that integrates with the laces to enhance the lateral support of the footwear.